-For legal and regulatory proceedings where there is at least a reasonable possibility that a loss or an additional loss may be incurred, the Company estimates a range of aggregate loss in excess of amounts accrued of \$0 to \$4.0 million.
+For legal and regulatory proceedings where there is at least a reasonable possibility that a loss or an additional loss may be incurred, the Company estimates a range of aggregate loss in excess of amounts accrued of \$0 to \$5.0 million.
 This estimated aggregate range is based upon currently available information for those legal proceedings in which the Company is involved, where the Company can make an estimate for such losses.
 For certain cases, the Company does not believe that it can make an estimate.
-The foregoing aggregate estimate is based on various factors, including the varying stages of the proceedings (including the fact that many are currently in preliminary stages), the numerous yet-unresolved issues in many of the proceedings and the attendant uncertainty of the various potential outcomes of such proceedings.
-Accordingly, the Company's estimate will change from time to time, and actual losses may be more than the current estimate.
+The foregoing aggregate estimate is based on various factors, including the varying stages of the proceedings (including the fact that some are currently in preliminary stages), the numerous yet-unresolved issues in many of the proceedings and the attendant uncertainty of the various potential outcomes of such proceedings.
+Accordingly, the Company's estimate will change from time to time, and actual losses may be materially more than the current estimate.

-12. Regulatory requirements
+14. Regulatory requirements

 The Company's U.S. broker dealer subsidiaries, Oppenheimer and Freedom, are subject to the uniform net capital requirements of the SEC under Rule 15c3-1 (the "Rule") promulgated under the Securities Exchange Act of 1934.
 Oppenheimer computes its net capital requirements under the alternative method provided for in the Rule which requires that Oppenheimer maintain net capital equal to two percent of aggregate customer-related debit items, as defined in SEC Rule 15c3-3.
-As of June 30, 2020, the net capital of Oppenheimer as calculated under the Rule was \$251.3 million or 21.83% of Oppenheimer's aggregate debit items.
-This was \$228.3 million in excess of the minimum required net capital at that date.
+As of December 31, 2020, the net capital of Oppenheimer as calculated under the Rule was \$274.5 million or 22.47% of Oppenheimer's aggregate debit items.
+This was \$250.1 million in excess of the minimum required net capital at that date.
 Freedom computes its net capital requirement under the basic method provided for in the Rule, which requires that Freedom maintain net capital equal to the greater of \$100,000 or 6-2/3% of aggregate indebtedness, as defined.
-As of June 30, 2020, Freedom had net capital of \$5.0 million, which was \$4.9 million in excess of the \$100,000 required to be maintained at that date.
+As of December 31, 2020, Freedom had net capital of \$4.9 million, which was \$4.8 million in excess of the \$100,000 required to be maintained at that date.

-13. Related party transactions
+15. Related party transactions